 - Search online forums and groups.

 LinkedIn is a great place to find groups and forums on topics that matter to your audience.
-There are literally millions of forums and millions of groups out there on absolutely any subject you care to mention.
-A quick survey of any of them should tell you what the hot topic is at any given moment … providing inspiration for you to address the issue from your own point of view.
+There are literally millions of forums and groups out there on absolutely any subject you care to mention.
+A quick survey of any of them should tell you what the hot topic is at any given moment, providing inspiration for you to address the issue from your own point of view.

 - Search Amazon for books on your topic.

 I LOVE this one.
 If you’re really struggling to find a topic to write about, go to Amazon and search for it under books.
 Choose a book and check out the Table of Contents.Do you have any idea how many ideas you may find there?
 There may be literally dozens of specific ideas for looking at your topic that never even occurred to you.
 Suddenly, because of that simple line from the ToC, you can start writing your own post from that unique perspective.